c0deina/vrp_drugstonpc/README.md

 Tested with dRP a.k.a Dunko's vRP

+Key to sell is "H", you can change on line 44 the (1, 74) to whatever control you want.

 In order for this to actually work on your server you'll need to change the item names, I was testing with tacos so I have tacos.
 Change "tacos" to whatever your joint name is, remember to keep it between "".
 ```